reframejs/reframe/docs/overview.template.md

 Creating a React app is simply a matter of creating React components and page configs.
 The "Quick Start" section bellow shows how easy it is.

+##### Universality

+Current React frameworks
+But segragated:
+you have tools (e.g. Gatsby) to create HTML-static apps or server-rendered apps (e.g. Next.js) but none of the frameworks allow the whole spectrum of apps
+You have to learn two frameworks to create.
+When learning Reframe instead,

+ - 50% HTML-static apps
+ - 95% DOM-static apps

+Example of apps that can't be created with current frameworks
+ - 95% static-

+Reframe aims to be universal by supporting all types of React apps.
+Reframe aims to be universal:

 ##### Customization

 Reframe's basic usage is designed to be as easy as possible.